Safatreza/Smart_Sensor_Data_Pipeline_-_Dashboard/README.md

 # Smart Sensor Data Pipeline & Dashboard

 A comprehensive ETL pipeline and interactive dashboard system designed for industrial sensor data monitoring and analysis.
-This project provides scalable data processing, real-time visualization, and business-focused analytics for engineering operations.
+This project provides scalable data processing, real-time visualization, and business-focused analytics for engineering operations with support for both SQLite and PostgreSQL/TimescaleDB backends.

 ## 📋 Table of Contents